 Dundalk Institute of Technology Students’ Union, while part of the Institute, is an autonomous organisation with its own rules and regulations.
-It’s not all about organising events and hanging out playing pool y’know!
 The regulations we abide by are set out in the Students’ Union Constitution and define who is allowed to be a member of the Union, what kind of activities the Union can carry out, who is responsible for the management of the Union, and so on.

 The Constitution is basically a document that sets out the fundamentals of how the Union operates.
 It’s a cross between a roadmap and a bible, and if you can understand the constitution, you understand how the Union works.
 So read it!